Wondering if the

 Do you have to read the manga before watching the anime?

 You don’t have to, but it’s often recommended if you want the creator’s complete, original story.
 Anime adaptations often have to cut or alter plot points to fit a specific number of episodes.
-Reading the source manga ensures you get the full narrative and character development exactly as the author intended.
+Reading the source

-What is an “omnibus” manga?
+What is an “omnibus” manga ?

 Can reading manga help you learn Japanese?